Augmented Centrifugal Turbojet (1996-1998)

 Michael Fuchs Kerosene Centrifugal Turbojet

-Early Developmental Turbojets (1994)
+Early Developmental Turbojets (1993-1994)

 Michael Fuchs Early Developmental Turbojets (1)

+Both engines used centrifugal compressors, single external can combustion chambers, annular inflow turbines, and compressed air impingement starting.
 The first engine used low pressure fuel vaporizer tubes (40 psi diesel) and a total loss lubrication system.
 The second engine incorporated high pressure fuel injection (kerosene) and a semi-recirculating oil system.
-The biggest lessons that I learned were in cold starting sequence and fuel pressure variations from compressor back pressure.

 Michael Fuchs Early Developmental Turbojets (2)